 Check out their itinerary and compare them.
 They are generally similar, but sometimes they cover different neighborhoods or some slightly different places that may make a difference to you.

 Also, make sure you’re interested in the places you will see on the route and the slant of the tour.
-Some have a slant towards history, culture, food, or architecture so if you’re not interested, it’s a good idea to find another.
+Some have a slant toward history, culture, food, or architecture, so if you’re not interested, it’s a good idea to find another.

 What Should You Bring?